haddiqaibrahim/Netflix-Movie-Recommender-System/README.md

 ````

 - The `app.py` file is the entry point for the Streamlit app.
-- The `model/` folder contains preprocessed data and the trained similarity model.
 - The notebook contains all the code from data exploration to model creation.
 - The datasets include the original and cleaned Netflix data.